mukundha/astra-vector-search-demo/README.md

 1 & 2 were usually hard in the past, not anymore.
 Embeddings and Vector search to the rescue.

 If you are not familiar with how embeddings work, suggest to read a quick intro about it.
 Its a very interesting idea.
-[Add Links]
+[Add Links].

+(Suggest to try out the [Optional] Visualize Embeddings step to explore the embeddings.)

 There are several open, free and commercial embedding models and APIs available depending on your usecase.
 This demo shows you how you can use